 Energy Transition

-Rooted in KIRKBI’s purpose of building a better future for children, we want to support the transition to sustainable energy sources by reducing the world’s reliance on fossil fuels
+Rooted in KIRKBI’s purpose of building a better future for children, we want to support the transition to sustainable energy sources by reducing the world’s reliance on fossil fuels.

 Our investment approach